 Do I need an MOT for my quad bike?

-Yes.
-If your quad bike is more than three years old and you drive it on the road, an MOT is required.
+If you’re going to be riding your quad bike on the road then it must conform to current MOT legislation.
+That means if it’s three years old or older, and you drive it on the road, an MOT is required.

 Do I need licence plates to ride my quad bike on the road?

 Any motorised, road-going vehicle that’s registered with the DVLA, taxed and MOT’d must display licence plates.
 On a quad bike they must be clearly visible on both the front and the rear of the vehicle.
 If you’re using a quad bike off-road the licence plates don’t need to be on the vehicle, but as soon as your wheels hit tarmac, you need to make sure the plates are back on the vehicle.

 How much does quad bike road tax cost?